deltachat/deltachat-desktop/docs/STYLES.md

 # CSS Guidelines

 We use `prettier` for CSS formatting.
-Use `npm run lint:fix` before committing to format the code.
+Use `npm run fix:format` before committing to format the code.

 ## How we go about styles